-Stanley served as the editor of hugely influential British fashion and culture magazine Dazed & Confused for seven years (2005–2012), a position that saw him creating culture as often as reporting on it.
-Whether as part of the team that launched the independent online platform Dazed Digital in 2006, working directly with iconic names from Vivienne Westwood to Daft Punk on special collaborative issues, or heading up multi-platform partnerships with global brands from Nike to Ray-Ban, Stanley honed a powerful vision for how high-quality, carefully curated storytelling can effectively articulate a brand’s point of view while increasing engagement.
+As editor of influential British fashion and culture magazine Dazed & Confused for seven years (2005–12), Stanley created culture as often as reporting on it.
+Whether as part of the team that launched online platform Dazed Digital in 2006, working directly with iconic names from Vivienne Westwood to Daft Punk, or heading up partnerships with global brands from Nike to Ray-Ban, Stanley honed a powerful vision for how high-quality, carefully curated storytelling can effectively articulate a brand’s point of view while increasing engagement.

-It was this potent combination of editorial expertise and brand partnership insight that led to Stanley taking up the position of head of brand messaging at M·A·C Cosmetics, working in-house at the multi-billion-dollar brand’s headquarters in New York.
-He was attracted by the brand’s strong cultural point of view, and its powerful creative collaborations in the fields of fashion, art, music and popular culture that elevated it far beyond being just another makeup brand.
-In the four years he was there, while holding worldwide responsibility for all messaging from campaigns through to product naming and social media, he launched the brand-owned media platform ‘Culture’: an online channel of original interviews, articles, videos and playlists that afforded the brand with new ways to engage and express itself via the fast-moving world of popular culture.
+It was this combination of editorial expertise and brand insight that led Stanley to spend four years as head of brand messaging at M·A·C Cosmetics at the multi-billion-dollar brand’s headquarters in New York.
+He was attracted by the brand’s strong cultural point of view, and its creative collaborations in the fields of fashion, art, music and popular culture.

-Since the beginning of 2017, Stanley has worked independently, playing key roles on creative projects with Gucci and Louis Vuitton, as well as continuing to contribute editorial features to The Times (of London), AnOther Magazine, BEAT and Dazed.
-His short documentary about the underground music scene in Johannesburg, Joburg Party (co-directed with South African photographer and filmmaker Chris Saunders), was a finalist for Best Short Documentary of the Year at New Filmmakers Los Angeles.
-He has also edited several books, including D&AD 50, a 300-page celebration of the best of the last 50 years in design and advertising, published by art powerhouse Taschen.
+His short documentary about the underground arts scene in Johannesburg, Joburg Party (co-directed with South African photographer Chris Saunders), was finalist for Best Short Documentary of the Year at New Filmmakers Los Angeles.
+He has also edited several books, including D&AD 50, a 300-page celebration of the best of the last 50 years in design and advertising, published by Taschen.